analogdevicesinc/ai8x-training/README.md

 #### Support for Quantization

+##### Data

 When using the `-8` command line switch, all module outputs are quantized to 8-bit in the range  [-128...+127] to simulate hardware behavior.
 The last layer can optionally use 32-bit output for increased precision.
 This is simulated by adding the parameter `wide=True` to the module function call.

+##### Weights: Quantization Aware Training

+After `--qat-start-epoch` epochs (10 by default), training will learn an additional parameter that corresponds to a shift of the final sum of products.

+By default, weights are quantized to 8-bits.
+The custom modules in `ai8x.py` have an optional `weight_bits=` parameter that can be used to reduce the number of bits available for weights on a per-layer basis.

+*Note: This feature can be disabled using the `--disable-qat` command line argument.*

 #### Batch Normalization